 - 1. The database was backed up. - 2.
 The consistency of the ORDERS and LINEITEM tables were verified. - 3.
-Eight streams of ACID transactions were started.
+Nine streams of ACID transactions were started.
 Each stream executed a minimum of 100 transactions. - 4.
-While the test was running, one of the data disk drives from the RAID-0 volume was pulled out. - 5.
+While the test was running, one of the FusionIO drives was detached (making it logically unavailable). - 5.
 A checkpoint was issued to force a failure. - 6.
-Database errorlog recorded the failure. - 7.
+Database error log recorded the failure. - 7.
 The running ACID transactions were stopped. - 8.
-The Database log was backed up and the Database was dropped. - 9.
-The disk drive was reinserted. - 10.
-The database was restored and a command was issued causing the database to run through the recovery - 11.
+The Database log was backed up. - 9.
+The disk drive was reattached. - 10.
+The database was dropped and restored. - 11.
 When database restore completed, issued a command to apply the backed up log file. - 12.
 The counts in the history table and success files were compared and verified, and the consistency of the ORDERS and LINEITEM tables was verified.